EsotericSoftware/yamlbeans/README.md

     System.out.println(contact.age);
 ```

-The !YamlReader creates an instance of the Contact class and sets the "name" and "age" fields.
-The !YamlReader determines the "age" value in the YAML needs to be converted into a int.
+The YamlReader creates an instance of the Contact class and sets the "name" and "age" fields.
+The YamlReader determines the "age" value in the YAML needs to be converted into a int.
 Deserialization would have failed if the age was not a valid int.
-The !YamlReader can set public fields and bean setter methods.
+The YamlReader can set public fields and bean setter methods.

-Instead of telling the !YamlReader what type to deserialize, the type can alternatively be specified in the YAML using a tag:
+Instead of telling the YamlReader what type to deserialize, the type can alternatively be specified in the YAML using a tag:

 ```yaml
     !com.example.Contact